Seven Questions to Ask Before Switching On a New Channel

 VARs also have credibility inside their own existing client base, where your product can be easily introduced, if the VAR is motivated to do so.
 Remember, VARs have a trusted authority position inside their client businesses.
 If you have a substantial product base and can forecast your revenue for each individual VAR, then you have a better chance of convincing them to work with you.

 Powerful VARs can request marketing funds or sponsorships to help launch the relationship.
 How much they ask for may be part of the negotiation.

-When I sold semiconductors for a silicon valley company, they moved all their outside relationships inside, then 18 months later they re-engaged with VARs and reps.
-It’s not easy to figure this out, consider carefully your next move.
+When I sold semiconductors for a Silicon Valley company, they moved all their outside relationships inside.
+Then, 18 months later, they re-engaged with VARs and reps.
+It’s not easy to figure this out, so consider carefully your next move.

 If you can identify whom you need to reach, another solution might be to build separate sales force focused just on that market.
 This may be a good choice if… you have the time and resources to build, train, test and then deploy them.
 But at what expense?

-Opening satellite offices may be an acceptable solution but at what expense?
-Who’s going to manage that effort and how much will it cost before each location becomes profitable?
-These are difficult questions to answer unless you are opening your 32nd office out of the 120 that you plan on opening; you need to know if it’s worth it.
+Opening satellite offices may be an acceptable solution, but at what expense?
+Who’s going to manage that effort, and how much will it cost before each location becomes profitable?
+These are difficult questions to answer unless you are opening your 32nd office out of the 120 that you plan on opening; in other words, you need to know if it’s worth it.
 What other companies in your space have done this?
-Start with a projection based on the geographical map of your existing customers, see if having an office in selective cities would grow your base in areas where you are already well known and entrenched.
+Start with a projection based on the geographical map of your existing customers, and see if having an office in selective cities would grow your base in areas where you are already well known and entrenched.